ToolWeb Logo

 How do I generate a UUID online?

-Open the tool and a UUID is generated instantly — click to generate more or to copy one to your clipboard.
+Open the tool and a UUID is generated right away — click to generate more or to copy one to your clipboard.
 It's free, requires no sign-up, and creates unique identifiers directly in your browser.
 You can generate single UUIDs or batches as needed.

 What is a UUID and what is it used for?